nealbarshes/nealbarshes.github.io/Tutorials/FootInfection/index.md

   </a>
 </p>

+## Accurately Describing a Foot Infection in Words

+#### The Instigating Ulcer
+Foot infections enter the soft tissue plans, joint spaces and bony structures of the foot via a **foot ulcer** (a.k.a. "wound"): a **full-thickness epithelial defect** located **distal to the malleoli**.
+The first step in describing an infection is therefore describing any ulcers on the foot:
+1. Location: use medial/lateral/plantar/dorsal, toes/forefoot/midfoot/heel, distal/proximal, and/or glabrous/non-glabrous.
+Also in relation to anatomic structures (ex. "second toe, over the dorsal aspect of the proximal interphalangeal joint)."
+2. Size: in fractions of inches, but centimeters if you must.
+3. Depth/base: expressed as a layer (dermis/fat/fascia/bone) or at least what you see at the base (tendon, debris, etc.) or overlying it (ex. eschar).

+#### Local/Regional Signs of Infection
+Name any of the aforementioned **exam signs** you see, along with where they are in relation to the instigating ulcer.
+Most structures in the foot are oriented in a longitudinal direction, and infection often tracks longitudinally along these structures.
+Note that plantar ulcers sometimes track through the forefoot at the level of the distal metatarsals, sometimes causing fluctuance and drainage on the <i>dorsal</i> side of the foot.

+Then describe any abnormal findings or pertinent negatives from the **x-rays**.

+#### Systemic Inflammatory/Infection Signs
+The aforementioned **systemic signs** seen on exam, followed by abnormal **lab results**.

+## Tips to Improve Your Ability to Identify Infection

 #### Regarding the Unmerited Focus on Pus
-Please note too that pus is not the <i>sine qua non</i> of infection.
+Please note that pus is not the <i>sine qua non</i> of infection.

 First of all, not all infections are purulent.
 Consider gangrenous cholecystitis, for example.
+While MRSA and MSSA have been associated with fluctuance, other organisms -- such as gram negative and anaerobic bacteria -- more often cause a soft tissue necrosis response.

 Second, pus is not the problem, but rather a reaction to the problem.
 Whereas Galen might have been proud to see you squeezing a foot and draining pus to release the excessive humor of phlegm, you -- as a contemporary surgeon in-training -- should know that surgical treatment should drain and treat the underlying infection.

 #### Regarding the Unmerited Emphasis on the Neutrophil Count